Learn more about the status of active WaterSMART Initiative (WSI) priority area funding projects.

 Priority Area Extent in Acres: 1,300

-Proposed New Contract Acres: 250
+Goal for New Contract Acres: 1,300

-Reclamation WaterSMART Funding Categories: WEEG (2020)
+Reclamation WaterSMART Funding Opportunities: WEEG (2020)

-Complemented Project Type: Canal lining
+Complemented Project Type: canal lining

 The Middle Fork Irrigation District in Hood River County, Oregon used one Reclamation WaterSMART Program grant in the Water and Energy Efficiency Grant category to line or convert canals to pipeline along the Coe Branch tributary of the Middle Fork Hood River.
-This project eliminated 407 acre-feet of water from being withdrawn allowing the tributary to support populations of Steelhead, Chinook, and Bull trout.
+This project eliminated 407 acre-feet of water from being withdrawn, allowing the tributary to support populations of Steelhead, Chinook, and Bull Trout.
 With additional NRCS assistance, agricultural producers, including historically underserved Hispanic farmers, will be able to install irrigation sprinklers, pipelines, and micro-irrigation systems on crop fields and pastures to improve irrigation water use efficiency and further reduce water withdrawals.
 Partners will monitor the amount of water withdrawals so the amount of water conserved can be accurately measured and documented.
 In addition to the water saving and drought resilience benefits, EQIP funding will help further improve fish and wildlife habitat.

 Texas